LeoHolguin/osticket-prereqs/README.md

 </p>

 <p>
 We are going to continue setting up osTicket in the browser.
 Once we get to this page we are going to fill out system settings and admin user.
 Before we can continue we have to set up our database.
 So we are going to install HeidiSQL which allows us to connect to a SQL server and let us osTicket.
 When Heidi gets done installing open it, At the bottom left we are going to click new.
-Now we are going to use the login we set up from earlier.
+Now we are going to use the login we set up earlier.
 Find Unnamed right click on it, go to create new, and click on the database, and we are going to name it osTicket then press okay.
 We just created a database so our osTicket can finally run.
 Go back to the osTicket browser and finish filling out database settings and click on install.
-If we had done everything correct we should have a congratulations screen.
+If we had done everything correctly we should get a congratulations screen.
 </p>
 <br />
 </p>